legislative success

 what Leigh stands for

-• Every issue listed below is an issue of racial justice.
-Racism is built into the very foundation of American culture and politics; everywhere we look we see its effect.
+• Racism is built into the very foundation of American culture and politics; everywhere we look we see its effect.

 We must embrace anti-racist values in every policy and plan we make for the future.
 No one can thrive, until everyone can thrive.

 • Our kids are suffering epidemic levels of stress and anxiety.
 And so are their parents.
-Millennials are panicking over a future of economic uncertainty, handling anxiety and depression along the way.
-Youth are facing climate despair.
+Young people are panicking over a future of economic uncertainty, climate despair, anxiety and depression.
 Children are growing up running active-shooter drills in schools that have them waiting for inevitable violence.
-And on top of that, COVID isolation and loss have compounded every single problem we face.
+These levels of stress and overwhelm are unsustainable.

 leigh for mn